-Dissertation Research: "The Strategic Logic of Political Kidnapping" Committee: Alex Downes (chair) and Evgeny Finkel
+Dissertation Research: "The Strategic Logic of Political Kidnapping" Committee: Alex Downes (chair), Evgeny Finkel, and Cynthia McClintock

 My dissertation examines the hostage-taking strategies of violent, political organizations as they perpetrate extractive and non-extractive kidnappings around the world.
 To examine when and why armed groups choose this particular tactic, I leverage qualitative evidence from interviews with ex-combatants from the Revolutionary Armed Forces of Colombia, as well as quantitative analysis of an original, global dataset of nearly 1,900 VPOs.
 Through individual case studies and competing risks duration models that estimate the timing and likelihood of kidnapping outcomes, my dissertation provides a novel explanation for a persistent and perplexing type of violence against civilians worldwide.

 Publications: "Terrorism by Any Other Name," Terrorism and Political Violence, forthcoming (2018).
 "Organized Violence Between War and Peace," Terrorism and Political Violence, Vol. 29, No. 2 (2017): 377-383.
 Online here.

 Policy Writing: "Will Colombia's next president be a former left-wing guerrilla?"
 Monkey Cage blog, The Washington Post, June 15, 2018.
 Online here.
 "How a Decade of the iPhone Changed Global Kidnapping," War on the Rocks, January 4, 2018.
 Online here.